-Finding a homeschool math curriculum is challenging, but how do you choose an online math curriculum?
+Finding the best homeschool math curriculum is challenging, but knowing how to choose a homeschool math curriculum is sometimes harder!

 There are so many things to consider with finding an online math curriculum I wanted to share with you 7 things that you should look at before you decide.

 We absolutely love math in our homeschool, in fact, it is my favorite lesson to teach, and my son’s favorite lesson to learn.
 Yet, we have changed our math curriculum every year for the last 5 years.

 Why?
 I hear you ask……. there are numerous reasons but as we have now started doing high school math his needs have changed.

 I am going to share with you some top tips on finding the best math curriculum online for this year!
 Remember, what you choose in 1st grade will almost definitely not be the curriculum your child will do in high school.
 But that’s ok!

 **Disclosure: I was compensated for my time to write this post.
 As always, all thoughts and opinions are my own.
 I only share resources that I would use with my own family and those that I believe other homeschool families will enjoy.
 There may be affiliate links in this post.**

 What To Look For in An Online Math Curriculum?